 Most people visiting Alaska are interested in spending time outdoors in state parks, national parks, or other public lands.
 The Anchorage Alaska Public Lands Information Center is a great place to start your adventure.
 Representatives from the various agencies are all on hand to answer your questions about where to go, what to do, how to get there, and special permit, license, or gear requirements.
 You can pick up free maps and brochures or purchase recreation passes and guide books.
 The Anchorage Alaska Public Lands Information Center is also a museum of sorts, offering exhibits on the natural history and culture of Alaska.

 Anchorage, recognized as a "top trail town", offers a wide selection of trails, allowing visitors the chance to enjoy time in the scenic outdoors without the need to travel far from town.
-Major trails in the Anchorage system include the Campbell Creek Trail, the Torrey Knowles Coastal Trail, and the Lanie Fleischer Chester Creek Trail, and the Ship Creek Trail.
+Major trails in the Anchorage system include the Campbell Creek Trail, the Tony Knowles Coastal Trail, and the Lanie Fleischer Chester Creek Trail, and the Ship Creek Trail.

 Sightseeing Tours and Cruises from Anchorage